loopbackio/loopback-next/docs/site/Authentication-component-action.md

 more descriptions.

 <details>
-<summary>Click to view the details of the default sequence</summary>
+<summary markdown="span">Click to view the details of the default sequence</summary>

 ```ts
 export class DefaultSequence implements SequenceHandler {